 The journey of finding a home.
 How hard can it be?

-I didn't feel at home in the country where I grew up, so I set off to experience different ones, and I have been on the road since 2012.
-I have been on my own through these years, working, studying, and paying my bills.
-During my travels, I found that the feeling of home is affected by the following three main categories – at least for myself:
+I didn't feel quite at home in the country where I grew up, so I set off to experience different ones, and I have been on the road since 2012.
+I thought I could call home any place I slept that night as long as it was safe and somewhat comfy.
+However, after being on my own through these years, studying, working, and paying my bills, I found out that finding that safe and comfy home somewhere, committing to it, and simply being allowed to do so can be rather difficult.

 —